Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 10-12 Formal Report.md

 ![[lab12c-spreadsheet.png]]
 <div style="text-align: center">Figure 29: Spreadsheet of 64-bit Two-Level Multiplier Results</div>
 ### Discussion
+In general this multiplier seems quite expensive compared to other hardware we've covered previously in this course.
+In Figure 26, we saw that it uses 1023 look-up tables and 416 flip-flops.
 #### Lab 10
 ##### Part A - Stopwatch
 1. It is the fact that the first counter - the clock divider - goes all the way to $2^{20}-1$ instead of 1 million.
 We solve this by truncating it.
 We add a comparator and multiplexor that allow us to to truncate at a million.